 Possible Advantages and Disadvantages of Attending a Big Ten School

-Even though most of the Big Ten schools are large public universities in the Midwest, it’s difficult to generalize all Big Ten schools.
+Even though most of the Big Ten schools are large public universities in the Midwest, it's difficult to generalize all Big Ten schools.
 For example, the environments at the University of Nebraska-Lincoln and Rutgers are quite different.
 Lincoln, Nebraska and New Brunswick, New Jersey are in different regions of the country.
 The demographics of their student bodies are strikingly different.
-Rutgers is 43% white while UNL is 78% white.
-Furthermore, 94% of Rutgers students come from New Jersey while 79% of UNL students come from Nebraska.
-At UNL, there are 14 majors related to agriculture.
-At Rutgers, there are four.
+Rutgers is 38% white while UNL is 77% white.
+Furthermore, 82% of Rutgers students come from New Jersey while 76% of UNL students come from Nebraska.
+At UNL, there are nine majors related to agriculture.
+At Rutgers, there is only one.

 The strengths, weaknesses, majors offered, locations, acceptance rates, and student bodies vary for each Big Ten school.
 However, you can make some generalizations about the pros and cons of attending a Big Ten school.